Video Compression Meets Video Generation: Latent Inter-Frame Pruning with Attention Recovery: Experiments

 \section{Experiments}

 We implement our pruning method on top of the Self-Forcing model~\cite{huang2025selfforcing}.
 Consistent with CausVid~\cite{yin2025causvid} and StreamV2V~\cite{liang2024looking}, we employ SDEdit~\cite{meng2022sdedit} for video-to-video translation.
 We uses 51 video-prompt pairs from Davis Dataset \cite{davis2017dataset} for the experiments.
 Please refer to Appendix \ref{appendix:experimental_settings} for detailed experimental settings.
-We will open source the code and all videos generated in the paper.